ItayRimmler/LiveSheetReader/README.txt

 temp - may contain some temporary files, only during the run of the program.

 assets - contains pdf files that we want to work with.
+Also, contains a diagram of how the program works.